pschaus/book_lepl1402/source/part1.rst

 Let's see what's happening with the types in the Java code:

 - The line :code:`int calculateArea(int side)` indicates that the method "calculateArea" has a parameter "side" of type :code:`int`.
-Furthermore, the :code:`int` before "calculateArea" specifies that this method returns a value of type :code:`int`.
+Furthermore, the :code:`int` in :code:`int calculateArea(...` specifies that this method returns a value of type :code:`int`.
 This is called the *return type* of the method.
-- The line :code:`void printArea(String message, int side)` defines that the method "printArea" has a parameter of type :code:`String` (the "message") and a parameter of type :code:`int` (the "side").
+- The line :code:`void printArea(String message, int side)` defines that the method "printArea" has a parameter "message" of type :code:`String` and a parameter "side" of type :code:`int`.
 The method does not return anything, therefore it has the special return type :code:`void`.
 - Inside the method "printArea", we can see in the line :code:`int area = calculateArea(side)` that the variable "area" has the type :code:`int`.
 - (Exercise for you: look at the types that you can see in the "main" method.
 We will explain later why the "main" method always has a parameter named "args")

-Whenever you want to execute a Java program, IntelliJ uses a special tool called the *Java compiler* that carefully verifies that there are no *type errors*  in your program, i.e., that you have not made any mistakes in the type declarations of the variables, parameters, and methods in your program.
+Whenever you want to execute a Java program, IntelliJ uses a special tool called the *Java compiler* that carefully verifies that there are no *type errors*  in your program, i.e., that you have not made any mistakes in the types of the variables, parameters, and methods in your program.
 Unlike Python, this *type checking* is done *before* your program is executed.
 You cannot even start a Java program that contains type errors!

 Here are some examples that contain type errors.
 Can you find the mistakes?